soundpress/RulesOfNYC/docs/c16/index.rst

       (ii) Agreements for Compensation for Improvements.
 The prime lessee or sublessor and the residential occupant may agree to payment of such compensation upon any terms that are mutually acceptable, at any time prior to the deadline for the filing of an application as described in subparagraph (iii) below.
 All such agreements must be submitted to the Loft Board within 90 calendar days following their execution.

       (iii) Limitation on Right to Compensation.
-If the parties are unable to agree upon the amount and terms of compensation prior to the establishment of privity between the residential occupant and the landlord, as defined in 29 RCNY § 2-09(c)(2) of these rules, the prime lessee, sublessor, or residential occupant, may apply to the Loft Board for resolution of the dispute over compensation of the prime lessee or sublessor.
+If the parties are unable to agree upon the amount and terms of compensation prior to the establishment of privity between the residential occupant and the landlord, as defined in 29 RCNY § 2-09(c)(2), the prime lessee, sublessor, or residential occupant, may apply to the Loft Board for resolution of the dispute over compensation of the prime lessee or sublessor.
 Such application may be brought after the residential unit has been registered with the Loft Board without timely contest of coverage or determined to be covered under Article 7-C by Loft Board order or a court of competent jurisdiction, but no later than 180 calendar days after the later of:

          (A) May 6, 1988, for IMD unit(s) subject to Article 7-C by reason of § 281(1); or